clarkevansteenderen/KG_watchlist_parallel/README.md

 ``KEEP DOWNLOADS``	n
 ``NUMBER OF SPECIES TO PROCESS``

-## 🐛 spp.file.path -> the list of species of interest
+## 🐛 SPECIES LIST PATH -> the list of invasive species of interest

 In this example, the file ``griis_full_database.csv`` contains 3083 plant species names that are a potential threat to Mauritius.
 The table below shows the first three species in this table.